 Ailbhe Smyth, Director of Women's Studies, University College, Dublin

 is the founder and Managing Editor of Salmon Poetry.
+She has commissioned and published over 600 books of poetry and prose.
 A poet herself, her prose poem Daughter

 was published in 1988, and reissued with new poems in 2001.
 In 1990, The Salmon Guide to Poetry Publishing